Homemade Gyro Meat

 Vacuum-seal each brick into a food-safe bag and refrigerate up to 1 week or freeze up to 6 months.

-Submerge the food-safe bag at 165°F for 2 hours or 2.5 hours if frozen.
+Submerge the food-safe bag at 165° F for 2 hours or 2.5 hours if frozen.

 If frozen, thaw overnight in the refrigerator or until fully thawed.

 Remove the Meat brick from the bag and pack tightly into a bread pan.
-Cover tightly with aluminum foil and bake at 350°F for 1 hour.
+Cover tightly with aluminum foil and bake at 350° F for 1 hour.

-Use a meat thermometer to ensure that the internal temperature reaches 165°F to 170°F.
+Use a meat thermometer to ensure that the internal temperature reaches 165° F to 170° F.

 NOTE: This part is essential to creating a tightly packed Gyro Loaf with the right consistency:

-Remove the Gyro Meat loaf from the heat and wrap tightly in aluminum foil or plastic wrap.
+Regardless of your cooking method, remove the Gyro Meat loaf from the heat and wrap tightly in aluminum foil or plastic wrap.
 If still in the Sous Vide bag, pack the Gyro Meat loaf (still in the bag) so that it fits tightly into a bread pan or small casserole dish.

 Set weights (like heavy pans) on top of the brick to compress it for ~30 minutes while it cools and/or refrigerate overnight.

-To serve, slice the brick into long, thin slices.
-Grill or fry each slice for about 1 minute per side.
+Grill or fry each slice over medium-high heat for about 1 minute per side.